 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.
 It is one of 144 currently accepted genera in the Cactaceae family.
 The family, Cactaceae Juss., was named and described by Antione Laurent de Jussieu in Genera Plantarum in 1789.

-Some of the best, nicest, easiest to grow, and most collected cacti are in species are Mammillaria species.
+Some of the best, nicest, easiest to grow, and most collected cacti are Mammillaria species.
 For the most part, if you purchase a Mammillaria with a label you can check with Plants of the World Online to see if the name on the label is an accepted name or now a synonym of a different species.
 That happens a lot and it can get confusing at times.
 Once you have the name figured out, you can go to the LLIFLE (Encyclopedia of Living Forms) and find more information about your plant.
 HOWEVER, you may find it under a synonym… The website is HUGE and has a lot of information and I am sure it is hard to keep up with name changes.
-If you bring home an unlabeled plant and want to identify it, there are several Facebook Groups with members that are pretty good.
+If you bring home an unlabeled plant and want to identify it, there are several Facebook groups with members that are pretty good.
 One of the best ways is to get on the CactiGuide, sign up to the forum, and post photos (top, sides, close-ups, etc.) in the category for Cactus ID.

 Most Mammillaria species are “variable”, which is a word I am beginning to dislike A LOT.
 Descriptions may not “exactly” fit your plant.
 Spine count and size are variable within the species which led to a multitude of species, forms, subspecies, and varieties being named for the same species.
 Small plants (juveniles) grow and change somewhat over time as well.
 Spines get longer, they grow wool and hair in the axils (or it gets longer).
 You may have a wooly species with short hair then bring home other plants of the same species that have long hair and just a small amount of wool or even none at all.
 Some species may have no central spines but a variant of it may have 1-3… In the wild, a group of plants may have the same features, but in another area the same species may look completely different.
 Most cultivated plants (grown in mass quantity and sold at Wal-Mart, Lowe’s, etc. are very small and have to “grow into” what they will eventually look like.
 If you are fortunate enough to find plants with labels you are already headed in the right direction, however, the industry trend to sell plants merely labeled “CACTUS” is a frustrating start.